|

 Additional

-as patent depositories in Illinois: The Illinois State Library in
+that serve as patent depositories in Illinois:

-Springfield; and the Harold Washington Library of the Chicago Public
+the Harold Washington Library of the Chicago

-Library system (Science and Technology, 4th Floor).
+Public Library system (Science and Technology,

 Excerpts

-from Basic Facts About Patents
+Basic Facts About Patents

-(Note: An examination copy of this booklet is
+(Note: An examination copy of this

-available at the Harold Washington Library.)
+booklet is available at the Harold Washington

 What

-is a patent?
+a patent?

-A patent is granted by the federal
+A patent is granted by the

-government to an inventor “to exclude others from making, using,
+federal government to an inventor “to exclude

-offering for sale, or selling the invention throughout the United
+selling the invention throughout the United

-States or importing the invention into the United States.”
-There are
+States or importing the invention into the

-three types of patents:
+United States.”
+There are three types of

-• Utility patents may be granted to anyone who invents or
+• Utility patents may be granted to

-discovers any new and useful process, machine, article of manufacture,
+useful process, machine, article of manufacture,

-composition of matter, or any new useful improvement thereof.
+composition of matter, or any new useful

-• Design patents may be granted to anyone who invents a new,
+• Design patents may be granted to

-original, and/or ornamental design for an article of manufacture.
+ornamental design for an article of manufacture.

-• Plant patents may be granted to anyone who invents or
+• Plant patents may be granted to anyone

-discovers and asexually reproduces any distinct and new variety of
+reproduces any distinct and new variety of

 plant.